 In fact, if the indicator keeps flashing for more than 5 minutes and you do not feel any cool air in your house, that’s a red flag and you need to troubleshoot the diagnostic issue immediately.
 Here are some of the reasons why the Honeywell thermostat keeps on flashing the Cool on display for more than 5 minutes:

 1) Your device’s battery is low

 One of the main reasons why the Honeywell thermostat may keep flashing the ‘Cool on’ is because your device’s battery might be low and needs to be replaced.
 Since the device needs a battery to be powered on, it will not turn on the AC of your house and thus will prevent you from getting the cool air in your house.

 To solve this problem, you need to purchase a new set of batteries for your device.
-However, before you rush to purchase these batteries, you should take a closer look at the device’s display and establish if the ‘battery low’ light is till flashing or not.
+However, before you rush to purchase these batteries, you should take a closer look at the device’s display and establish if the ‘battery low’ light is still flashing or not.

 2) The device’s compressor had been restarted within a short span of time

-Besides the battery issue, the thermostat may start flashing the ‘Cool on’ if at all you have tried to change the temperature manually.
+Besides the battery issue, the thermostat may start flashing the ‘Cool on’ if at you have tried to change the temperature manually.
 By doing so, you will be forcing the compressor to restart.

 Such usually happens when you want to change the room’s temperature from hot to cool or from cool to hot.
 Although such random changes in temperature might be convenient for the time being, they can affect the HVAC system in one way or another.

 If you had tried to make such sudden temperature changes, give your device about 10 minutes and see if the ‘Cool on’ display will switch off or not.
 Within those 10 minutes, be sure that your device will recover automatically and start working optimally.
 If the 10 minutes are over and the ‘Cool on’ is still on your device’s display, consider taking the next alternative.

 3) Reduce the room’s temperature to the lowest levels

 In case you have waited for 10 minutes and the Honeywell thermostat is still flashing the ‘Cool on’ indicator, you can consider lowering the temperature and wait for about 10 minutes.
 Here you should adjust the controller setting and establish whether the cooling will work or not.
-As you set the temperature to the lowest possible levels, ensure that the fan’s setting is on the ‘Auto’ mode and that of the device be on ‘Cool’ mode.
+As you set the temperature to the lowest possible levels, ensure that the fan’s setting is on the ‘Auto’ mode and that the device is on ‘Cool’ mode.

 If there is no noticeable changes in temperature after 10 minutes, then there is an underlying problem that needs to be diagnosed on the go.
-Read on to know other issues that might cause the Honeywell thermostat to keep on flashing ‘Cool on’ for more than 10 minutes.
+Read on to know about other issues that might cause the Honeywell thermostat to keep on flashing ‘Cool on’ for more than 10 minutes.

 4) Your thermostat is in the setup mode or its clock is not set

 If there was a power outage or a blackout in your home, chances are that the thermostat will shift to the setup mode.
 This can make the device start blinking the ‘Cool on’ indicator.
 Better still, consider checking the timing on your thermostat.
 In case it is not set or wrong, ensure that you set it correctly.
 This is because your device might start blinking the ‘Cool on’ indicator if its timing is not well set.

 The AC unit, furnace, and air fan are some of the HVAC components that need power for them to work flawlessly.
-To establish whether these components are getting the much-needed power, you should take time to check vital areas as such as the connections leading to these components, the sockets and power supplies, among other vital elements.
+To establish whether these components are getting the much-needed power, you should take time to check vital areas such as the connections leading to these components, the sockets, and power supplies, among other vital elements.
 Ideally, you should ensure that they are well connected with the respective choices turned on.

 Besides the power supply, ensure that the doors are well closed and that there are no unscrewed components.
 In case there are some loose components, secure them in place.
 If you have a circuit breaker, check it to ensure that it is not turned off.
 You can even try to switch it off and then on and see if the problem will persist or not.